James-Frowen/Mirage.Godot/README.md

 ## Docs

-Documentation for the unity version of Mirage can be found [https://miragenet.github.io/Mirage/](https://miragenet.github.io/Mirage/).
+Documentation for the unity version of Mirage can be found at [https://miragenet.github.io/Mirage/](https://miragenet.github.io/Mirage/).
 Most of the same concepts will apply to the Godot version.

 ## Install